Popular words in English. A list of basic English words for live communication. Greetings and farewells

 When did it happen?- When did it happen?

 When did you come back home?– When did you return home?
-Also when can be used as an allied word:
+Also when can be used as a conjunction word:

 make- do

-Word make is a verb with meaning "do",
+Word make is a verb with a meaning "do",

 "manufacture", "produce":